discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 In the [initial files](/creating-your-bot/) page of the guide, we cover how to safely store your token in a configuration file.

 ::: danger
-If you ever somehow compromise your current bot token (commit it to a public repository, post it in support, etc.) or otherwise see your bot in danger, return to this page and press "Regenerate" to generate a new token.
+If you ever somehow compromise your current bot token (commit it to a public repository, post it in support, etc.) or otherwise see your bot in danger, return to this page and press "Reset Token" to reset your token and to generate a new one.
 As you do so, all old tokens will become invalidated.
 Keep in mind that you will need to update your token where you used it before.
 :::